1997 Pearl High School shooting: Trials and incarceration

 There were separate trials for the murder of Woodham's mother and the school shooting.
 Woodham's lawyer argued at both trials that Woodham was insane at the time of the killings.
 Jurors rejected Woodham's insanity defense at his first trial for the murder of his mother, and he was sentenced to life in prison on June 5, 1998.
 His second trial took place on June 12, and he was found guilty of two counts of murder and seven counts of attempted murder, with the jurors once again rejecting the insanity defense.
 He was given two life sentences for the murders and seven 20-year sentences for his attempted murder convictions.
 He is currently serving three life terms plus an additional 140 years in prison.
 He will be eligible for parole in 2046, when he is 65 years old.

 Conspiracy charges against the members of the Kroth who were minors were dropped by Judge Robert Goza "at the request of District Attorney John Kitchens, who said Mississippi's conspiracy law would make proving the accusations difficult."
 Grant Boyette, who was 18 at the time, was convicted and sentenced to the Mississippi State Penitentiary at Parchman boot camp for six months and five years of supervised probation.

 Less than three days after his last conviction, Woodham was removed from the Forrest County Jail in Hattiesburg.
 On June 15, 1998, Woodham entered the Mississippi Department of Corrections (MDOC) system in the Central Mississippi Correctional Facility (CMCF) in Rankin County.
 While at CMCF Woodham underwent evaluation so he could be assigned to a permanent facility.
 Several weeks later, he was moved into the Mississippi State Penitentiary (MSP) in Sunflower County.
+In 2010, Woodham made a request to Governor of Mississippi, Haley Barbour, asking for clemency; however, his request was rejected.

-As of 2022 Woodham is incarcerated in Unit 3 of SMCI as MDOC #R4682.
-His location last changed on November 2, 2022.
+As of May 2025, Woodham is incarcerated in Unit 2 of SMCI as MDOC #R4682.
+His location last changed on May 23, 2025.

 Aftermath

-The State of Mississippi made it a capital crime if a murder is committed on the property of a school.